Documentation

 Introduction

-A pipp website starts as source code, which is a set of .pip files and supporting files, such as images.
+A Pipp site starts as source code, which is a directory of .pip files and supporting files, such as images.
 Running Pipp builds the source into static HTML for deployment to a web server.
 The web server does not need to have Pipp installed.
-For convenience during development, Pipp also has a built-in web server that builds on demand.
+For convenience during development, Pipp also has a built-in web server that performs on-demand building.

-.pip files are essentially HTML files with extra tags that are processed by Pipp.
+.pip files are very similar to HTML files, but have extra tags that are processed by Pipp.
 The build process involves applying an XSLT stylesheet to each .pip file.
 The stylesheet is tailored to each individual website, and based on a standard template included with Pipp.
 Pipp provides a number of XSLT extension functions to be called from the template; these assist with common web development tasks.
 Pipp also provides the framework for calling the XSLT transforms as needed.

 Note: If you're using Windows, it is easier to use the Pipp Windows Installer.
-Manual installation is required on other platforms, and if you want to modify the Pipp source code.
+Manual installation is required on other platforms, and if you want to use the development version, or modify the Pipp source code.

 The following dependencies are required: